Statistical Inference for Model Parameters in Stochastic Gradient Descent: Introduction

-where $F(x)$ is defined in \eqref{eq:objective}.
-A popular approach to solve \eqref{eq:L1_Fx} is the \emph{proximal stochastic gradient approach} (see, e.g., \cite{Lan12OSGD} and references therein) .
-However, due to the proximal operator (i.e., the soft-thresholding operator for $\ell_1$-regularized problem), the distribution of the average iterate $\bar{x}_n$ will no longer converge to a multivariate normal distribution.
-To address this challenge, we use the recently proposed RADAR algorithm \citep{agarwal2012stochastic}, which is a variant of SGD, together with the debiasing approach \citep{Zhang14CI,vandegeer14asy,javanmard2014confidence}.
-The standard debiasing method relies on solving $d$ convex optimization problems (e.g., node-wise Lasso in \cite{vandegeer14asy}) to construct an approximation of the inverse of covariance matrix of the design.
-Each optimization problem requires the computational cost of $O(nd^2 T)$, where $T$ is the number of iterations of the adopted deterministic optimization algorithm and generally in the hundreds to thousands.
-In contrast, we adopt the stochastic RADAR algorithm to solve these convex optimization problems, where each problem only requires one pass of the data with the computational cost $O(nd^2)$.
+For the second part of our contribution, we further study the problem of confidence interval construction for $x^*$ in high-dimensional linear regression based on SGD, where the dimensionality $d$ can be much larger than the sample size $n$.
+In a high-dimensional setup, it is natural to solve an $\ell_1$-regularized problem, $ \min_{x} \; F(x)+ \lambda \|x\|_1, $ where $F(x)$ is defined in \eqref{eq:objective}.
+A popular approach to solve it is the \emph{proximal stochastic gradient approach} (see, e.g., \cite{Lan12OSGD} and references therein).
+However, due to the proximal operator (i.e., the soft-thresholding operator for $\ell_1$-regularized problem), the distribution of the average iterate $\bar{x}_n$ no longer converges to a multivariate normal distribution.
+To address this challenge, we use the recently proposed RADAR algorithm \cite{agarwal2012stochastic}, which is a variant of SGD, together with the debiasing approach \cite{Zhang14CI,vandegeer14asy,javanmard2014confidence}.
+The standard debiasing method relies on solving $d$ convex optimization problems (e.g., node-wise Lasso in \cite{vandegeer14asy}) to construct an approximation of the inverse of the design covariance matrix.
+Each deterministic optimization problem requires a per-iteration complexity $O(nd)$, which is prohibitive when $n$ is large.
+In contrast, we adopt the stochastic RADAR algorithm to solve these optimization problems, where each problem only requires one pass of the data with the per-iteration complexity $O(d)$.
 Moreover, since the resulting approximate inverse covariance matrix from the stochastic RADAR is not an exact solution of the corresponding optimization problem, the analysis of \cite{vandegeer14asy}, which heavily relies on the KKT condition, is no longer applicable.
 We provide a new analysis to establish the asymptotic normality of the obtained estimator of $x^*$ from the stochastic optimization algorithm.